microsoft/CameraTraps/megadetector.md

 ### 🚀 Inaugural Model:
   We're kickstarting with YOLO as our first available model, complemented by pre-trained weights from `MegaDetector`.
-We have `MegaDetectorV5`, which is the same `MegaDetector v5` model from the previous repository, and many different versions of `MegaDetectorV6` for different usecases.
+We have `MegaDetectorV5`, which is the same `MegaDetectorV5` model from the previous repository, and many different versions of `MegaDetectorV6` for different usecases.

 ### 📚 Expandable Repository: